-Christmas may end up looking very different this year!
+Christmas will be very different this year!
 Having spent so much of the year unable to meet together, we can identify, as never before, with Christians who can never openly celebrate Christmas in their own communities.
-This Christmas Service sheet follows one such family in Bangladesh.
+This Christmas service sheet follows one such family in Bangladesh.